Understanding EMP Threats & How to Prepare

 Act Quickly | Do's & Don'ts

 Unlike many disasters, there is no direct sign of an EMP explosion itself.
-It's too high up in the atmosphere, although some say you may see a flash of light.
-Rather, you will be left to look around and put two and two together to determine that an EMP has taken place.
-A list of likely signs are listed above.
+It typically occurs at high altitude, which can make it hard to see; however, some observers may notice a flash, depending on conditions.
+You may be left to look around and put two and two together to determine that an EMP has taken place.
+Likely signs are listed above.

 What to do after

 Unlike many disasters, there is no direct sign of an EMP explosion itself.
-It's too high up in the atmosphere, although some say you may see a flash of light.
-Rather, you will be left to look around and put two and two together to determine that an EMP has taken place.
-A list of likely signs are listed above.
+It typically occurs at high altitude, which can make it hard to see; however, some observers may notice a flash, depending on conditions.
+You may be left to look around and put two and two together to determine that an EMP has taken place.
+Likely signs are listed above.

 Act Quickly

 While everyone else is wondering what the heck is happening, you will be three steps ahead because you have taken the time to learn the signs of an EMP.
-When you do, do the following 3 things.
+Once you realize what’s happening, here are three things to do.

 • Turn off all electronic devices and appliances and unplug all cords and wires from outlets and devices.